Wario Land II

 This game has a prerelease article

 Wario Land II is the popular sequel to the popular Wario Land: Super Mario Land 3, in which Wario collects treasure while being squashed, set on fire, zombified, and all sorts of other fun stuff.
-Notably, it received a Game Boy Color port surprisingly quickly, with the Japanese release of the GBC version coming out just seven months after the Game Boy version's American release (note that the Game Boy version never came out in Japan).
-The Game Boy Color version is, as you'd expect, in full color, though the transition to it was... varying in quality.
+It received a Game Boy Color port surprisingly quickly, with the Japanese release coming out just seven months after the Game Boy version's American release (note that the Game Boy version never came out in Japan), though the transition to color was... varying in quality.

-Interestingly, despite its name, Wario Land II is actually the third game in the Wario Land series; the second was Virtual Boy Wario Land, but given how that game came out on, well, the Virtual Boy, Nintendo chooses to ignore it.
+Interestingly, despite its name, Wario Land II is actually the third game in the series; the second was Virtual Boy Wario Land, but given how that game came out on, well, the Virtual Boy, Nintendo doesn't really acknowledge it.

-These are larger versions of the coin and button graphics used in the treasure mini-game.
+These are larger versions of the coin and button graphics used in the Matching Game.